-relay-log[=basename]
+• relay-log[=basename]

-For MySQL Enterprise Backup 4.1.2 and later: Specify the location for the relay log to be restored on a replica server.
+Specify the location for the relay log to be restored on a replica server.
 By default, during a restore for a replica server, the relay log is restored to the same location it was found on the backed-up replica server.
 Use this option to specify a different target location for the relay log.
-The option works similarly as the --log-bin option for mysqlbackup in determining the location and the name of the relay log-see description of the --log-bin option for details.
+The option works similarly as the --relay-log option of the MySQL server in determining the location and the name of the relay log files-see description of the server --relay-log option for details.
+As a summary: